kanidm/kanidm/kanidm_book/src/ldap.md

 the server internally contains a map of extended attribute mappings for application specific requests that must be satisfied.

-An example is that some applications expect and require a 'CN' value, even though kanidm does not provide it.
+An example is that some applications expect and require a 'CN' value, even though Kanidm does not provide it.
 If the application is unable to be configured to accept "name" it may be necessary to use Kanidm's mapping feature.
 Today these are compiled into the server so you may need to open an issue with your requirements.